 Many that survive the coronavirus go through ten days of hell, some will have a lifetime of crippling health consequences, and as of this writing there soon will be 600,000 deaths in the US.

 First there is the economic question.
 Those that spread the virus are delaying things returning to normal, prolonging devastating financial hardship for millions.
 But there is the more important issue.
 How exactly is the real possibility of causing someone’s death okay?
 It’s called Negligent Homicide.
 If you text while driving and kill someone you are guilty of Negligent Homicide.
 If you are not an electrician and you repair faulty wiring in your home to save a little money, and that wiring causes a fire and someone dies, the person is guilty of Negligent Homicide.
 It is not first degree murder, obviously, but it is a lesser form of murder.
 One of the Ten Commandments is “Thou shalt not murder”.
-For some people, avoiding inconvenience is more important than potentially murdering a fellow human being.
+For some people, avoiding the inconvenience of wearing a mask and other precautions is more important than potentially murdering a fellow human being.
 The tears on Judgment Day will fill the Atlantic.

 How Speaking Creates Droplets That May Spread COVID-19 https://physics.aps.org/articles/v13/157